Chronic obstructive pulmonary disease: Corticosteroids

-Inhaled corticosteroids are anti-inflammatories that are recommended by GOLD as a first-line maintenance treatment in COPD cases with repeated exacerbations.
+Inhaled corticosteroids are anti-inflammatories that are recommended by GOLD as a first-line maintenance treatment in COPD cases with repeated flare-ups.
 Their regular use increases the risk of pneumonia in severe cases.
-Studies have shown that the risk of pneumonia is associated with all types of corticosteroids; is related to the disease severity and a dose-response relationship has been noted.
+Studies have shown that the risk of pneumonia is associated with all types of corticosteroids: it is related to the disease severity and a dose-response relationship has been noted.
 Oral glucocorticoids can be effective in treating an acute exacerbation.
 They appear to have fewer side effects than those given intravenously.
 Five days of steroids work as well as ten or fourteen days.

 The use of corticosteroids is associated with a decrease in the number of lymphoid follicles (in the bronchial lymphoid tissue).
 A triple inhaled therapy of LABA/LAMA/ICS improves lung function, reduces symptoms and exacerbations and is seen to be more effective than mono or dual therapies.
 NICE guidelines recommend the use of ICSs in people with asthmatic features or features suggesting steroid responsiveness.

 PDE4 inhibitors

-Phosphodiesterase-4 inhibitors (PDE4 inhibitors) are anti-inflammatories that improve lung function and reduce exacerbations in moderate to severe illness.
+Phosphodiesterase-4 inhibitors (PDE4 inhibitors) are anti-inflammatories that improve lung function and reduce exacerbations in moderate-to-severe illness.
 Roflumilast is a PDE4 inhibitor used orally once daily to reduce inflammation; it has no direct bronchodilatory effects.
-It is essentially used in treating those with chronic bronchitis along with systemic corticosteroids.
-Reported adverse effects of roflumilast appear early in treatment, become less with continued treatment and are reversible.
+It is used to treat those with chronic bronchitis, along with systemic corticosteroids.
+Reported adverse effects of roflumilast appear early in treatment, become less with continued treatment, and are reversible.
 One effect is dramatic weight loss, and its use is to be avoided in underweight people.
 It is also advised to be used with caution in those who have depression.